VisFly: An Efficient and Versatile Simulator for Training Vision-based Flight: Methodology

 One requirement in training flight policies is to query the nearby obstacles on the fly.
 Habitat-sim, specialized for ground robots, assumes that robots operate on a 2-dimensional surface.
 It precomputes the NavMesh, which projects spatial objects onto the floor and generates distance information to the closest obstacle.
 This approach is not suitable for aerial robots that move in 3D space.
 Therefore, we developed a spatial distance computation module via the CGAL\footnote{https://www.cgal.org/} package in C++, enabling it to detect the relative position of the nearest point on the obstacle without collision actually happening.

 VisFly supports parallelized agents as well as multi-agents within the same scene.
 These two modes share the same underlying framework.
-The key difference between them is that parallelized agents visually omit other drones and ignore collisions between them, while multi-agent scenarios include interactions and collisions among all drones.
+The key difference between them is that parallelized agents visually omit other drones and ignore collisions between them, while multi-agent environment includes interactions and collisions among all drones.